-The promotional video for Amazon Go vaguely refers to the underlying technology made up of "computer vision, deep learning algorithms and sensor fusion".
+A 2016 promotional video for Amazon Go gave the public an early glimpse into how the futuristic store would work.
+The narrator described the underlying technology as a combination of "computer vision, deep learning algorithms and sensor fusion".

-Most of the mainstream media reported the announcement breathlessly, but some are already raising concerns which track back to a 2014 patent Amazon Technologies, Inc. filed.
-In Amazon's words the patent is for: "A system for automatically transitioning items from a materials handling facility without delaying a user as they exit the materials handling facility."
+Most of the mainstream media reported the announcement breathlessly, although some raised concerns over how this vague description would apply in practice.
+Their unease goes back to a 2014 patent filed by Amazon Technologies, Inc. for what the company describes as "a system for automatically transitioning items from a materials handling facility without delaying a user as they exit the materials handling facility."

-This computer vision tech will also be used to verify the item a customer has picked up.
-As the patent states, along with the sensors underneath items, Amazon will verify the item through: "An image of the item captured by a camera when the item is picked by the user, a RFID tag detected by a RFID reader when the item is picked by the user, or a change in a weight measured at the inventory location."
+The patent shows that Amazon has considered using further technologies to verify the purchase.
+The options it applied for an "an image of the item captured by a camera when the item is picked by the user, a RFID tag detected by a RFID reader when the item is picked by the user, or a change in a weight measured at the inventory location."

-The 2009 acquisition of image recognition startup SnapTell may have planted the seed for the sort of product recognition technology that Amazon will need to perfect to make Amazon Go a reality.
+The 2009 acquisition of image recognition startup SnapTell may have planted the seed for the sort of product recognition technology that Amazon needed to perfect to make Amazon Go a reality.

-Not only could customers be tracked by a host of cameras but, even creepier, microphones.
-The patent reads: "Microphones may record sounds made by the user and the computing resource(s) may process those sounds to determine a location of the user."
+The current technology may be only the start.
+Not only could future customers be followed by a host of cameras and sensors, they may also eventually be tracked by microphones, as the explains: "Microphones may record sounds made by the user and the computing resource(s) may process those sounds to determine a location of the user."

-Depending on what sort of guidelines are set by the company, this opens the door to Amazon listening and logging all conversations had within its walls, and indeed perhaps also our homes thanks to its Alexa voice service.
+This opens the door to Amazon listening and logging all conversations had within its walls, and even our homes thanks to its Alexa voice service.

 I hereby resign from The Future. https://t.co/jAdBi1Lyh8— Silkie Carlo (@silkiecarlo) December 6, 2016

-The patent even states that the cameras will be able to identify a customer's "skin tones", so, combined with the camera feeds, gender and racial demographic columns on its database are a distinct possibility.
+The patent even states that the cameras will be able to identify a customer's "skin tones", which would open the possibility of categorising customers into gender and racial demographic columns on its database.

-The video shows that when a customer picks up and puts down a cupcake, the system recognises these movements.
-In theory, Amazon could ping the customer a notification with a 10 percent discount for said cupcake.
+The promotional video showed that when a customer picks up and puts down a cupcake, the system recognises these movements.
+In theory, this would enable Amazon to ping the customer a notification with a 10 percent discount for said cupcake.

-These services may seem free and convenient, until we remember that tech companies value themselves on the quality and quantity of proprietary data they are able to accrue.
+These services may initially appear to be free and convenient, until we remember that tech companies value themselves on the quality and quantity of proprietary data they are able to accrue.

-The issue will come with scaling.
-With Amazon in control of what is stocked in its own stores, it can more easily overcome these sort of hurdles.
+To support scaling, the algorithm has been fine-tuned to identify items quickly and accurately, a task that was likely made easier because Amazon can control what is stocked in its own stores.
 If it wanted to sell the technology to other retailers, it would have to take a more bespoke approach to implementation, especially when items are of high value or are priced according to weight.